code-tiger/code-tiger.github.io/README.md

-# Studio Website
+# Personal Portfolio Website

 ## Overview

-The Studio Website is a modern, responsive web application designed to showcase the services, projects, and skills of XXX Studio.
+A modern, responsive portfolio website designed to showcase my professional experience, projects, and skills.
 Built with the latest web technologies, it provides an engaging user experience with a focus on clean design and intuitive navigation.

 ## Features

-- **Landing Page**: A modern and responsive studio website that showcases our services, projects, skills, and provides easy ways to get in touch with us.
-The website is optimized for all devices and features an intuitive user interface.
+- **Landing Page**: A modern and responsive portfolio showcasing services, projects, and skills
+- **Resume Page**: Interactive resume view with PDF download capability
+- **Flutter Demo**: Interactive demo section with source code reference
+- **Contact Form**: Easy way for visitors to get in touch
+- **Dark Mode Support**: Tailwind-based theming with dark mode compatibility
+- **Responsive Design**: Optimized for all devices
+- **Social Links**: Integrated social media connections

 ## Technologies Used

-- **React**: For building the user interface.
+- **React & Next.js**: For building a modern, static-exported website
-- **Next.js**: For server-side rendering and static site generation.
+- **TypeScript**: For type safety and improved developer experience
-- **Tailwind CSS**: For styling and responsive design.
+- **Tailwind CSS**: For styling and responsive design
-- **TypeScript**: For type safety and improved developer experience.
-- **React Icons**: For a wide range of icons used throughout the site.
+- **React Icons**: For a wide range of icons used throughout the site
+- **GitHub Actions**: For automated deployment to GitHub Pages

 ## Installation